10 Automated, iterative forecasting

 NOTE: * If you’re running Windows, you will need WSL (Windows Subsystem for Linux) * If you’re running a Linux distribution, you may have to enable Virtualization on your computer (see here)

-10.3 Running a docker container
+10.3 Running a Docker container

 - Launch Docker Desktop (either from the Command Line or by starting the GUI)

-- At the command line run the following command which tells docker to
+- At the command line, run the following command, which tells Docker to

 docker run --rm -ti -e PASSWORD=yourpassword -p 8787:8787 eco4cast/rocker-neon4cast